 VPN stands for virtual private network, which means it provides encryption, making it difficult for the bad guys to steal your data when visiting their sites.
 It also acts as an added layer of protection against the government from tracking your online activity.

 In some areas, a VPN even grants users access to certain content that is not normally available in their geographical areas.
 Such forms of content often include video, international gaming, certain servers, etc.

-The VPN works to protect your online activity by making it appear as if you are logged in from a different location.
+The VPN works to protect your online activity by making it appear as if you are from a different location.
 As soon as you connect to the VPN, you can set your location to anywhere in the world.